 It refers to the act of discovering the vulnerabilities and vulnerabilities of computers and information systems by repeating the intent and actions of malicious users.

 Also known as an entry test, entry test, or red interaction.
-It requires them to view client networks as potentially malicious attackers and to devise appropriate protections to protect their customers from attack.
+It requires them to view client networks as potentially malicious attackers and to devise appropriate protections to protect their customers from attacks.